-Assuming your arrival to Ireland finds you at Dublin Port (we can help arrange travel to the island at extra cost, to the port of your choice) it’s a short, scenic drive down the coast to Wicklow, home to some of Ireland’s most arresting scenery.
+Assuming your arrival to Ireland finds you at Dublin Port (we can help arrange travel to the island at extra cost, to the port of your choice) enjoy a scenic cross-country drive to the rural outskirts of the city of Sligo.

 Your Accommodation in West Cork

 Home to the same family for several centuries, your accommodation in West Cork is a landmark property, filled with art, artefacts, antiques and unique history.
 Despite its outward grandeur, you’ll find a classic Irish welcome and no sign of stuffiness, and a pleasing informality that has many guests returning again and again.
 With its location by the water, endless walking is right on the doorstep, there’s evening dining within easy reach, while the peninsulas of West Cork are all just waiting to be explored.

 West Cork has long been a popular holiday destination for the Irish, and it’s so easy to see why.
 This is a magical location, possessed of endless dramatic coastline of cliff, rock and beach; superb driving routes; sleepy villages and vivacious towns.
 Mizen Head, Ireland’s southernmost mainland point, is within an hour’s drive, its bridge and lighthouse a must-see for stupendous ocean and coastal views.
 Stop off at a welcoming pub for chowder and a pint of Guinness and take a long afternoon walk to work up your appetite for dinner.